Tagliatelle Wild Mushroom Ragu

 Ragùs are beautiful.
 Patiently simmering for hours as its contents slowly break down, adding caramelized depth to a saucy medley of flavor, the result is always a beautiful one.
 From rich short rib ragù to savory pork and balsamic smoked variations, or a staple bolognese ragù, they each bring a warm, comforting bounty of sublimity to our lives.
-Whether you’re cutting back on meat, are already eat mostly plantbased, or are just looking for a ragù that comes together quickly without compromising its depth of flavor, this wild mushroom ragù is for you.
-You can fold it into any pasta shape of your choice, layer it into lasagna, or serve it over polenta for a dynamic dinner with friends.
+Whether you’re cutting back on meat, are already eat mostly plantbased, or are just looking for a ragù that comes together quickly without compromising its depth of flavor, this wild mushroom ragù is for you. for this tagliatelle ai funghi, fold the tagliatelle and mushrooms together for a luscious dinner.
+You can also layer the ragu into lasagna, or serve it over polenta for a dynamic dinner with friends.
 We’d recommend enjoying this ragù with a beautiful Tuscan Chianti.

 Mushroom Ragu